 Look for coffee brands that have the “Fair Trade Certified” logo.
 This ensures that coffee farmers market their own harvests through direct long-term contracts with international buyers so they can maintain a stable family farming business and reinvest in a quality product while maintaining a sustainable community and environment.
 This also involves fair labor conditions for workers.
 Some of the best roasts in the world are brands that produce fair trade coffee.

 Found a new brand of coffee you want to try?
-Do a little background research on the company and where they source their coffee from.
-This will give you some more insight on whether or not you they are the right eco-friendly brand for you.
+Do a little background research on the company and where they source their coffee.
+This will give you some more insight into whether or not they are the right eco-friendly brand for you.

 3. Organic Coffee